kinde-starter-kits/react-starter-kit/README.md

 You need to specify in Kinde which url you would like your user to be redirected to in order to authenticate your app.

-On the App Keys page set `Redirect url` to `http://localhost:3000`
+On the App Keys page set `Allowed callback URLs` to `http://localhost:3000`

 > Important!
 This is required for your users to successfully log in to your app.

 You will also need to set the url they will be redirected to upon logout.
-Set the `Logout url` to http://localhost:3000.
+Set the ` Allowed logout redirect URLs` to http://localhost:3000.

 ## Start your app